Meet Peter McCleave

 In 2016, Peter trained for, and completed his biggest challenge to date – Iron Man Wales.

-And for those of you that aren’t aware, this consists of a 2.4-mile swim, 112-mile bike ride, alongside a gruelling 26.2 mile run.
+And for those of you that aren’t aware, this consists of a 2.4-mile swim, a 112-mile bike ride, alongside a gruelling 26.2-mile run.

-It was only upon finishing the challenge when he began to feel unwell.
+It was only upon finishing the challenge that he began to feel unwell.

 “I just thought it was because of the exertion of the race, but it didn’t really clear for the next couple of days, so I went to the doctor”

-After 4 days being pumped with antibiotics he was discharged from hospital.
+After 4 days of being pumped with antibiotics, he was discharged from the hospital.
 But it wasn’t the end.

 “And that was obviously bad, my skeleton was weakening but they weren’t quite sure why.”

-After a series of blood tests, it was only in March 2017 when Peter finally got an answer.
+After a series of blood tests, it was only in March 2017 that Peter finally got an answer.

 He had been diagnosed with Myeloma – an incurable cancer.
 He was also given just 7 years to live.